tsuellow/AllAboutClubs/README.md

 ## App Funcionality

 ### Home Screen
-- The home screen displays a list of post titles loaded from local storage(internal sqlite room database)
+- The home screen displays a list of futball clubs with along with their insignia, country and valuation
-- Posts are ordered with favourites appearing first
-- If  no posts are found it automatically syncs them from https://jsonplaceholder.typicode.com/ on startup
-- A refresh button allows to refresh posts from the API.
-Posts marked as favourite preserve their favourite status
-- A delete all button allows to drop all posts not marked as favourite
-- Caching in the room database allows favourites and deletions to survive process death.
-- Deletions are only performed locally as https://jsonplaceholder.typicode.com/ is a mock API that wouldnt allow for real remote deletions
+- On startup data is loaded from a remote API and synched to the apps local Room Database from which they are then shown to the user
+- If data could not be retrieved, the list shows old data from Room
+- A Card informs the user if data might be outdated and also about loading processes and exceptions
+- A toggleable action on the right of the TopBar allows to sort the list either by Club valuation or alphabetically; the list scrolls to the top when this happens
+- Clicking of Club items leads to Detail Screen

 ### Detail Screen
-- Displays details of individual post along with author data and comments that are loaded from the API on demand
+- Displays details of individual Clubs
-- Buttons allow to mark the post as favourite or delete it from the list
+- Spannable formated text fields inform the user of Club details
+- The topbar includes BackNavigation

 ## Clean architecture with 3 layers
 - Data (for database and API code)